 Attempt 3: Sequential Pareto Improvements for Conflicts

 When we’re assessing the next market-maker’s proposal, there are two cases to consider.
-First, it’s possible that there are no conflicting requests or nodes between the current best b’s proposal and market-maker i’s proposal.
+First, it’s possible that there are no conflicting requests or nodes between the current best ’s proposal and market-maker ’s proposal.
 In this case, there’s nothing wrong with running both proposals concurrently (and indeed one would do this if this mechanism were to be implemented in practice).
-For simplicity of analysis, we’re going to instead ignore market-maker i’s proposal and keep b’s proposal, since market-maker i could have just included the contents of b’s proposal in its own proposal.
+For simplicity of analysis, we’re going to instead ignore market-maker ’s proposal and keep ’s proposal, since market-maker could have just included the contents of ’s proposal in its own proposal.

-This leaves us with only the second case, where market-maker i’s proposal conflicts with b’s proposal.
+This leaves us with only the second case, where market-maker ’s proposal conflicts with ’s proposal.
 Which proposal should win?
 At a high-level, in this attempt we’re going to see what happens if we let the conflicting market participants decide which proposal wins.

 Conflicting Requests and Nodes

 To understand what’s going on here, let’s think about things a bit more formally.
-Let’s consider the two different proposals (αi,πi,ϕi) and (αb,πb,ϕb) made by market-maker i and b respectively.
-We’ll define Ti and Ni to be the requests and nodes that are allocated under αi.
+Let’s consider the two different proposals and made by market-maker and respectively.
+We’ll define and to be the requests and nodes that are allocated under .

 We’ll similarly define

-to be the requests and nodes that are allocated under αb.
+to be the requests and nodes that are allocated under .
 To compare the different market outcomes, it’s helpful to consider three different groups of market participants:

-The first group consists of “conflicting” market participants: these are requests and nodes that were allocated under both αi and αb.
+The first group consists of “conflicting” market participants: these are requests and nodes that were allocated under both and .

-The next group consists of requests Ti∖CT and nodes Ni∖CN that were allocated under the allocation αi but not under αb.
-The third and final group consists of requests Tb∖CT and nodes Nb∖CN that were allocated under αb but not under αi.
+The next group consists of requests and nodes that were allocated under the allocation but not under .
+The third and final group consists of requests and nodes that were allocated under but not under .

 We can decompose the surplus generated by the two proposals in terms of the contribution that’s given by the conflicting requests and nodes and the contribution that’s given by the non-conflicting requests and nodes:

-For convenience, we’re using the notation S(i):=S(αi,πi,ϕi) as shorthand for the surplus generated by market-maker i’s proposal.
-Similarly, we’re using ut(i):=ut(αi,πi) and un(i):=un(αi,ϕi) as shorthand for the request and node utilities.
+For convenience, we’re using the notation as shorthand for the surplus generated by market-maker ’s proposal.
+Similarly, we’re using and as shorthand for the request and node utilities.

-If αi were indeed a higher welfare allocation than αb, then that means that the non-conflicting market participants that are allocated under αi are willing to pay more in aggregate for allocation than those under αb.
-We’ll use this insight to make a new IMPROVEMENT function!
+If were indeed a higher welfare allocation than , then that means that the non-conflicting market participants that are allocated under are willing to pay more in aggregate for allocation than those under .
+We’ll use this insight to make a new function!

 Pareto Improvements for Conflicting Requests and Nodes

-To convert that intuition into an IMPROVEMENT function, we’ll take some inspiration from the welfare theorems of economics: if the non-conflicting market participants of αi are indeed willing to pay more in aggregate for allocation than those under αb, then there should be a way for market-maker i to set the payments (πi,ϕi) so that every conflicting **market participant strictly prefers the market outcome (αi,πi,ϕi) to the market outcome (αb,πb,ϕb).
+To convert that intuition into an function, we’ll take some inspiration from the welfare theorems of economics: if the non-conflicting market participants of are indeed willing to pay more in aggregate for allocation than those under , then there should be a way for market-maker to set the payments so that every conflicting **market participant strictly prefers the market outcome to the market outcome .

-Claim: Suppose that market-maker i would like to propose an allocation αi and extract a margin m.
-If the surplus of this outcome will exceed that of the current best, i.e. W(αi)−m>S(αb,πb,ϕb), then there exists a budget-balanced and individually rational payment rule (πi,ϕi) for αi such that every conflicting market participant strictly prefers the market outcome (αi,πi,ϕi) over the outcome (αb,πb,ϕb) (i.e. IMPROVEMENT(b,i)=1).
+Claim: Suppose that market-maker would like to propose an allocation and extract a margin .
+If the surplus of this outcome will exceed that of the current best, i.e. , then there exists a budget-balanced and individually rational payment rule for such that every conflicting market participant strictly prefers the market outcome over the outcome (i.e. ).

 Intuition: Let’s walk through what this statement means and the intuition behind it using our running example.

-Suppose that the current best proposal uses the allocation αb:=α2, with a payment rule (πb,ϕb) that extracts no margin.
-For concreteness, let’s suppose that the rule charges πb(t2)=4 from t2 and pays out ϕb(n1)=4 to n1.
-Next, suppose that market-maker i would like to propose the allocation αi:=α1.
-There are no conflicting requests between αi and αb, but since αi allocates to both nodes, there is a conflicting node: n1.
-Let’s further suppose that market-maker i would like to further extract a margin of 21.
-Does an individually rational and budget-balanced payment rule (πi,ϕi) exist such that it extracts a margin of 21 and the conflicting node n1 prefers it strictly to the current best proposal?
+Suppose that the current best proposal uses the allocation , with a payment rule that extracts no margin.
+For concreteness, let’s suppose that the rule charges from and pays out to .
+Next, suppose that market-maker would like to propose the allocation .
+There are no conflicting requests between and , but since allocates to both nodes, there is a conflicting node: .
+Let’s further suppose that market-maker would like to further extract a margin of .
+Does an individually rational and budget-balanced payment rule exist such that it extracts a margin of and the conflicting node prefers it strictly to the current best proposal?
 According to our claim, we should first compare

 Let’s try to find such a payment rule.
-Under the current best proposal, node n1 is being paid ϕb(n1)=4.
-The request t1 is willing to pay up to vt1=6.
-So to outcompete the current best proposal, we can set ϕ1(n1)=421.
-The node n2 has a cost cn2=1, so the market-maker i must pay out at least this much for the payment rule to be individually rational.
-Let’s set ϕi(n2)=1 to satisfy this requirement.
-Finally, we must extract 21 as a margin.
-It is possible to do this by setting πi(t1)=6, noting that this payment is also individually rational.
+Under the current best proposal, node is being paid .
+The request is willing to pay up to .
+So to outcompete the current best proposal, we can set .
+The node has a cost , so the market-maker must pay out at least this much for the payment rule to be individually rational.
+Let’s set to satisfy this requirement.
+Finally, we must extract as a margin.
+It is possible to do this by setting , noting that this payment is also individually rational.
 Thus, we were able to find the payment rule as guaranteed by the claim.
 We could have done this no matter what payment rule was set by the current best market-maker.

 This intuition leads us to the following mechanism:

-This is exactly the Sequential Improvements mechanism with the IMPROVEMENT function described above.
+This is exactly the Sequential Improvements mechanism with the function described above.

 Informal Analysis

 We’ll try to informally understand how the mechanism behaves by running through what an iterated sequences of best responses might look like on our running example.
-Let’s start by supposing that there are two market-makers, and that the ordering chosen by the market mechanism has market-maker 1 proposing the allocation (α2,π1,ϕ1) where α2 is as defined in our running example (it maps request t2 to the node n1).
-What should market-maker 2 do?
-One way that market-maker 2 could try to win while maximizing profit is to propose the same allocation α2 that market-maker 1 proposed, but tighten all of the prices to slightly reduce the margin.
-As this proposal provides better prices for all conflicting requests and nodes (i.e. the same request t2 and node n1 that were allocated under α2), it would replace market-maker 1’s proposal as the current best.
+Let’s start by supposing that there are two market-makers, and that the ordering chosen by the market mechanism has market-maker proposing the allocation where is as defined in our running example (it maps request to the node ).
+What should market-maker do?
+One way that market-maker 2 could try to win while maximizing profit is to propose the same allocation that market-maker 1 proposed, but tighten all of the prices to slightly reduce the margin.
+As this proposal provides better prices for all conflicting requests and nodes (i.e. the same request and node that were allocated under ), it would replace market-maker 1’s proposal as the current best.
 Now, market-maker 2 will win with a payoff that is just a hair less than what market-maker 1 would have received if he were to win instead.

 But is that the best that market-maker 2 can do?
-What if market-maker 2 instead proposed the allocation α1?
-Because α1 has a higher welfare of 4 relative to the welfare 3 of α2, market-maker 2 can actually get a bigger cut by proposing this allocation while still offering better terms to every conflicting market participant (in this case, node n1).
-This is because request t1 is simply willing to pay more, even accounting for the added cost that must be paid to node n2.
+What if market-maker 2 instead proposed the allocation ?
+Because has a higher welfare of 4 relative to the welfare 3 of , market-maker 2 can actually get a bigger cut by proposing this allocation while still offering better terms to every conflicting market participant (in this case, node ).
+This is because request is simply willing to pay more, even accounting for the added cost that must be paid to node .
 This follows from the claim we made earlier.

 Unstable Best-Response Dynamics

 Unfortunately, our market mechanism doesn’t quite lead to the desirable outcome.
-Let’s go back to when we considered market-maker 1’s best response after market-maker 2 proposed α1.
-As it turns out, no matter what payment rule market-maker 2 sets, market-maker 1 will be able to win by proposing either α1 or α3, despite the fact that both of these allocations actually yield less welfare.
+Let’s go back to when we considered market-maker 1’s best response after market-maker 2 proposed .
+As it turns out, no matter what payment rule market-maker 2 sets, market-maker 1 will be able to win by proposing either or , despite the fact that both of these allocations actually yield less welfare.
 Let’s take a look at why this happens:

-Suppose that market-maker 2 begins by proposing the payment rule (π2,ϕ2) under the allocation α2.
-Because this payment rule is individually rational (market-maker 2 will have to pay a penalty γ if the match fails), we know that the total incoming payment π2(t1) is at most t1’s valuation vt1=6.
-Furthermore, since the payment is budget-balanced (since market-maker 2 will lose money if trade is subsidized), this means that ϕ2(n1)+ϕ2(n2)≤6.
-In particular, this means that market-maker 2 cannot pay both n1 and n2 at least 4, since 4+4=8.
-If market-maker 2 pays n1 less than 4, then market-maker 1 can propose the allocation α2 that matches t2 to n1, and since t2 is willing to pay up to vt2=4, market-maker 1 can find an individually rational and budget balanced payment rule that offers better terms to the conflicting node n1.
-If instead market-maker 2 pays n2 less than 4, then market-maker 1 can similarly propose the allocation α3 that matches t2 to n2 and find corresponding payments that offer n2 better terms.
-Furthermore, since market-maker 2 can’t even pay both n1 and n1 more than 3, market-maker 1 will be able to make a margin of at least 1 on this proposal.
+Suppose that market-maker 2 begins by proposing the payment rule under the allocation .
+Because this payment rule is individually rational (market-maker 2 will have to pay a penalty if the match fails), we know that the total incoming payment is at most ’s valuation .
+Furthermore, since the payment is budget-balanced (since market-maker 2 will lose money if trade is subsidized), this means that .
+In particular, this means that market-maker 2 cannot pay both and at least , since .
+If market-maker 2 pays less than , then market-maker 1 can propose the allocation that matches to , and since is willing to pay up to , market-maker 1 can find an individually rational and budget balanced payment rule that offers better terms to the conflicting node .
+If instead market-maker 2 pays less than , then market-maker 1 can similarly propose the allocation that matches to and find corresponding payments that offer better terms.
+Furthermore, since market-maker 2 can’t even pay both and more than , market-maker 1 will be able to make a margin of at least on this proposal.

-However, after market-maker 1 makes this proposal, market-maker 2 can again best-respond by selecting the allocation α1 again, but with different payments (this follows from the same argument we made earlier).
-In net, the sequence of allocations under iterated best responses will keep bouncing back and forth between the welfare-maximizing allocation α1 and one of α2 or α3.
+However, after market-maker 1 makes this proposal, market-maker 2 can again best-respond by selecting the allocation again, but with different payments (this follows from the same argument we made earlier).
+In net, the sequence of allocations under iterated best responses will keep bouncing back and forth between the welfare-maximizing allocation and one of or .

 Mechanism Properties